-A flowchart is a graphical representation of decisions and their respective results mapped out in individual shapes that were first developed by Herman Goldstine and John von Neumann in the 1940's.
-Flowcharts provide a step-by-step diagram for mapping out complex situations, such as programming code or troubleshooting problems with a computer.
+A flowchart is a graphical representation of decisions and their results mapped out in individual shapes that were first developed by Herman Goldstine and John von Neumann in the 1940's.
+Flowcharts can provide a step-by-step diagram for mapping out complex situations, such as programming code or troubleshooting problems with a computer.
 To the right, is an image from Microsoft Visio, a popular program used to design and create flowcharts and diagrams.

 Below is an example of a basic flowchart created in Visio that gives a good representation of their layout.
 As can be seen, you have several steps that may be followed systematically to help determine the cause of computer problem.
 Of course, this is an example and not the full set of steps required to troubleshoot computer issues.

 Other examples of how flow charts are used

-In addition to the above examples, flow charts can be created for any of the situations below.
+Flowcharts can also be created for any of the situations below.

 - Algorithm - List the steps of how an algorithm works.